jaysreeb/DigitalClock/README.md

 - Gets the current date and time using `new Date()`.
 - Updates the elements with the correct values every second.
 - Update the HTML DOM element text content.
+- A quote is updated every 3 seconds using the updateQuote() function

 ## Future Improvements
 - Add an AM/PM toggle for 12-hour format.